Is Your Roof Protected?

 Nails that are exposed or even misplaced have a high likelihood of letting water in, causing leaks.
 For each different kind of roofing material, the manufacturers have specifications about nail placement in order to decrease the potential of causing a leak.
 However, if nails are improperly placed or if the sealant that is covering the nail cracks, then your roof is highly susceptible to leaking.
 If you see a particular area on your roof where there is an abundance of nails, this could mean that the roofer or repairer improperly installed that section.
 Hence it’s essential to have a professional roof inspector conduct an annual roof inspection.

-Over exposure is problematic because it exposes the areas of nail placement, and specifically each individual nail.
+Overexposure is problematic because it exposes the areas of nail placement, specifically each individual nail.
 It also provides less protection because of the fewer layers of roofing material covering any given area.
-If there is a high wind storm, water could easily be pushed underneath the roofing material because the fewer layers.
+If there is a high wind storm, water could easily be pushed underneath the roofing material because of the fewer layers.
 Water will then travel underneath the roofing material until it finds a nail or joint to leak through.
-Treating over exposure requires specific skill and expertise that only a licensed roof inspector possesses.
+Treating over-exposure requires specific skills and expertise that only a licensed roof inspector possesses.

 7. Debris that blocks water-flow

 Debris, especially in the valley of the roof, builds up water like a dam.
 When this happens, water travels sideways and goes underneath the roofing material, creating a high likelihood of leaking.
 When was the last time you checked for debris on your roof?
 Even if you discovered the debris, were you able to walk to that spot without breaking other tiles and remove it?
 For most homeowners, spotting and removing debris is neither easy nor quick.
 Hence, a professional roof inspector is required to visually inspect the roof annually.